 Please, show your partner compassion, as you would hope they would show you.
 (Do unto others as you would have them do unto you.)
 This act of love will do more for you and your partner than any “meet my needs” conversation you could have.

 To learn more about this and other marriage strengthening principles, sign up for the Men’s and Women’s Marriage Repair Workshops and the Lazarus Lectures and see how they can help your marriage, CLICK HERE.

-If you would like a FREE DOWNLOAD of Maurice’s book, I’m Not Okay, You’re Not Okay, but That’s Okay.
-Using Eternal Principles To Heal Traumatized Marriages, CLICK HERE to download and start learning some of the principles like this and others taught in the Lazarus Lectures and Marriage Repair Workshops.
+Sign up below to get a FREE DOWNLOAD of Maurice’s book, I’m Not Okay, You’re Not Okay, but That’s Okay!
+Using Eternal Principles To Heal Traumatized Marriages.